xemonix0/Cherry-Doom/README.md

 - **_'FPS'_** as a replacement for _'SHOWFPS'_
 - **Mid-air control while in noclipping mode** [p.f.
 Crispy Doom]
 - Reenabled **_'NOMOMENTUM'_** cheat [p.f.
 Crispy Doom]

+For more details, see the _New Nugget Doom cheats_ section of `docs/cheats.md`.

 ### Miscellaneous